koorchik/awesome-software-engineering/README.md

-# Everything that makes you a better software engineer.
+# Everything that makes you a better software engineer
 A lot of software engineers ask me about how to become a better software engineer.
 I believe that this page can help with i (at least a little bit).

+I collect here only things that I've read and tried!
+I NEVER add here anything that was not read/tried by me!

 ## Chrome dev tools
 Here you can find a list of features of chrome dev tools that will make you more productive.